dragomano/Light-Portal/docs/plugins/create_new.md

  * @license Link to the license under which your addon is distributed and the name of the license *
  * @category addon
- * @version 26.10.21 (date when the source code of the addon was created or last updated, in the format dd.mm.yy) */
+ * @version 08.01.22 (date when the source code of the addon was created or last updated, in the format dd.mm.yy) */

 namespace Bugo\LightPortal\Addons\HelloWorld;

 use Bugo\LightPortal\Addons\Plugin;
-use Bugo\LightPortal\Helpers; // Leave it if you use portal helpers in your code

 class HelloWorld extends Plugin
 {
     // Used properties and methods
+    // Access to global variables: $this->context['user'], $this->modSettings['variable'], etc.

-    // Calling of language variables: $txt['lp_hello_world']['variable_name']
+    // Access to language variables: $this->txt['lp_hello_world']['variable_name']
 }

 ```

 ## Using Composer
-Your plugin can use third-party scripts installed through Composer.
+Your plugin can use third-party libraries installed through Composer.
 Make sure that the `composer.json` file is located in the plugin directory, which contains the necessary dependencies.
 The `src` directory may contain key files of the scripts you use.
 Before publishing your plugin, open the plugin directory in the command line and run the command: `composer install --no-dev -o`.
 After that, the entire contents of the plugin directory can be packaged as a separate modification for SMF (for example see **PluginMaker** package).